MachinisteWeb/EditAtlas/README.md

 We can then see that:

-- The `eh` filter (shortcut of `editHtml`) generate an additional `div` wrapping your render.
+- The `eh` function (shortcut of `editHtml`) generate an additional `div` wrapping your render.
 It an `block` area used for edit HTML text.
-- The `et` filter (shohtcut of `editText`) generate an additional `span` wrapping your render.
+- The `et` function (shohtcut of `editText`) generate an additional `span` wrapping your render.
 It an `inline` area used for edit phrases, titles, menus, etc. All element we not contain a `block` type markup.
-- The `ea` filter (shohtcut of `editAttr`)  generate an additional attributes into the markup, but do not create a wrapping markup.
+- The `ea` function (shohtcut of `editAttr`)  generate an additional attributes into the markup, but do not create a wrapping markup.
 This is useful for link edition, titles, images, or class, etc.

 We also note that:

 - For `editHtml`, `editText` and `editAttr`, it does not pass the variable but the object containing the variable.
-The value we pass in first is a filter argument to view/edit and the secondl parameters is the json file in which the change will be registered.
+The value we pass in first is to view/edit and the second parameters is the json file in which the change will be registered.

-**Therefore, our values ​​are clickable holding down `Ctrl + Alt + E` keys and editable in the edit window.**
+**Therefore, our values ​​are clickable holding down `E + T` keys and editable in the edit window.**